Thailand: A legal status for refugee children

 At the end of the year, stateless children often do not receive their graduation certificate, which would be so important for scholarships and career opportunities.
 "As a stateless person, it often feels as if everything works against you," Som recalls, who grew up as a child of Myanmarian refugees.

-Slowly but steadily, successes stand up.
-The Thai state is now expanding the infrastructure in the remote project regions.
-Young refugees, migrants and stateless lives less.
-Legal advice is built up, authorities are sensitized and trained.
-And a total of more than 32,000 children and adolescents have now gained a legal status or even Thai citizenship through the work of Terre des Hommes and partner organizations such as DCCN.
+Slowly but surely, successes are being achieved.
+The Thai government is now expanding infrastructure in the remote project regions.
+Young refugees, migrants, and stateless people are living less isolated lives.
+Legal counseling services are being established, and authorities are being sensitized and trained.
+And a total of more than 32,000 children and young people have now been able to obtain legal status or even Thai citizenship through the work of Terre des Hommes and partner organizations like DCCN.

 They are now role models for their communities.
 Many take responsibility themselves to pass on their experiences and to support stateless children.